Mickael-Roger/GCP-Certification/Action plan for Big Data.md

 ### Side input
 Convert another PCollection to a view and use it as a second PCollection to be conbime with your currently PCollection.

+#### Streaming
+Use sliding Window and duration.
+For example : Duration : 2mn and every : 30s

+Subsequent groups, aggregations, ... are only compute on Window

 ### Java

 ```java